Overview

 Return Age from Student's Birthdate

 In this example, we want to export the student's age rather than their birthday.
 Element451 doesn't store age by default.
-Use this formula to calculate a student's age during Export.
+This formula compares the student's date of birth to the current date (date_default).
+The difference in years is the student's age.

 DATE_DIFF("year", [user-dob], DATE_DEFAULT("Y-m-d H:i:s"))